Quafadas/vecxt/site/docs/_docs/bounds.check.md

 # Mechanism

-This bounds checking mechansim is an inline given `Boolean`, which reduces to an inline `if` _at compile time_.
+This bounds checking mechansim is an `inline given Boolean`, which reduces to an inline `if` _at compile time_.
 So if you turn bounds checking off, the compiler doesn't generate the code.
 No code => zero runtime overhead.

 # Implications and use

-It is left to the developer, to decide whether, or where BoundsChecks are wanted or not.
+It is left to the developer, to decide whether, or where BoundsChecks are desirable in their application or not.
 A boolean is required as a context (given) parameter.

 In this case, we disable bounds checks, maximising performance.